 Hopefully, it is clearer what an HDMI splitter can do and why you need one.
 Stick with the powered HDMI splitters for long-distance especially wall-mounted TVs or outdoor projectors.
 You will have no problems with these powered splitters.

-Watching a Blu-ray movie on the 65inch TV is great but then being able to watch a movie at night on the 100inch projector screen is fantastic.
+Watching a Blu-ray movie on my 65-inch TV is great but then being able to watch a movie at night on a 100-inch projector screen is fantastic.
 Now I don’t have to swap cables around every time I want to watch a movie on the Android TV box.

 It does sound confusing but it will start to make sense once you connect up all of your devices.